 - 1. Show respect at all times to the individuals on duty.

 - a.
 Obey requests by staff to follow rules and procedures.

 - 2. Be considerate of others.

 - a.
 Keep hands and feet to yourself.

 - b.
 Do not use inappropriate language.

 - c.
 Do not tease or harass others.

 - 3. Play in designated areas only.
 Staff members who are supervising the playground must give permission for a student to leave the playground.

 - 4. Use playground equipment correctly.

 - a.
 Swing straight.
 Do not jump off the swing.
 Sit on bottom.

 - b.
 Do not run up the slide.

 - c.
 No jump ropes on equipment.

-- d.
-No playing chase or tag on equipment.

 - 5. Throwing dirt, mulch, rocks, or snow is strictly prohibited.